MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 #### Azure Databricks jobs

-The goal is to keep the amount of time the Azure Databricks cluster is running to the minimum.
+The goal is to keep the amount of time the Azure Databricks cluster is running to a minimum.
 Setup the cluster to [terminate after a few minutes of inactivity](https://docs.azuredatabricks.net/user-guide/clusters/terminate.html).
-Then [schedule an Azure Databricks Notebook](https://docs.azuredatabricks.net/user-guide/notebooks/notebook-manage.html#schedule-notebook) every day for example.
+Then [schedule an Azure Databricks Notebook](https://docs.azuredatabricks.net/user-guide/notebooks/notebook-manage.html#schedule-notebook) every day, for example.

 #### Power BI dashboard

-The list of steps to pull the information from the Azure Blob Storage and prepare the data for slicing and dicing is:
+The list of steps to pull the information from the Azure Blob Storage and prepare the data for visualization is:

 1. Open **Power BI**.
-2. Select **Get Data** and pick **Azure**.
+1. Select **Get Data** and pick **Azure**.
-3. Then choose **Azure Blob Storage**.
+1. Choose **Azure Blob Storage**.
-4. It will ask for the URL, you can find it in the Azure Portal:
+1. You will be asked for the URL, which you can find in the Azure Portal:
-    1. Access the **resource group**.
+    1. Open the **resource group**.
-    2. Then the **Storage account**.
+    1. Select the **Storage account**.
-    3. Select **Blobs** (in the left menu under Blob service).
+    1. Select **Blobs** (in the left menu under Blob service).
-    4. Proceed then selecting the **path** (ehcapture-analytics in this example)
+    1. Select the **path** (ehcapture-analytics in this example)
-    5. Finally **Properties**.
+    1. Finally, you'll find the URL in the **Properties** section
-5. You will be asked for the **Storage account key**, you can find it in the Azure Portal too:
+1. You will be asked for the **Storage account key**, which can also be found in the Azure portal:
-    1. Access the **resource group**.
+    1. Open the **resource group**.
-    2. Then the **Storage account**.
+    1. Select the **Storage account**.
-    3. Finally **Access keys** (in the left menu under Settings).
+    1. Select **Access keys** (in the left menu under Settings).
-    4. Copy a **key itself**, not a connection string.
+    1. Copy the **key only**, not the connection string.
-6. Then Power BI will connect with the Azure Blob Storage and display a preview of some files discovered.
+1. Then Power BI will connect with the Azure Blob Storage and display a preview of some files discovered.
 Click **Load**.
-7. Time to **massage the data**.
+1. To **massage the data**:
-    1. Select **Edit Queries**
+    1. Select **Edit Queries**.
-    2. Filter the Name column to CSV so only those types of files show up
+    1. Filter the Name column to CSV so only those types of files show up.
-    3. Click on the Combine Files icon ((it looks like two arrows pointing downwards) from the Content column.
+    1. Click on the **Combine Files icon** (it looks like two arrows pointing downwards) from the Content column.
-    4. A pop up dialog will prompt, click on the Ok button.
+    1. A pop up dialog will prompt, click on the Ok button.
-    5. Close and apply.
+    1. Close and apply.
-8. Select the fields to display in the query and start adding them to the dashboard in any of the available Power BI visualizations.
+1. Select the fields to display in the query and start adding them to the dashboard in any of the available Power BI visualizations.

 ### Security considerations

-Do not hard-code any Event Hub connection strings into the source of the Function, instead at the minimum leverage the [Function App Settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#manage-app-service-settings) or for bonus points use Key Vault instead as it's the recommended method.
+Do not hard-code any Event Hub or Cognitive Services connection strings into the source of the Function.
+Instead, at a minimum, leverage the [Function App Settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#manage-app-service-settings) or, for even stronger security, use [Key Vault](https://docs.microsoft.com/azure/key-vault/) instead.
 There is a tutorial explaining how to [create a Key Vault](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/create-an-azure-key-vault-and-secret/), how to [use a managed service identity with a Function](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/using-managed-service-identity-msi-with-and-azure-app-service-or-an-azure-function/) and finally how to [read the secret stored in Key Vault from a Function](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/how-to-connect-to-a-database-from-an-azure-function-using-azure-key-vault/).

-Review the [Event Hub authentication and security model](https://docs.microsoft.com/azure/event-hubs/event-hubs-authentication-and-security-model-overview) and put it in practice to ensure only your API can talk to the Azure Event Hub.
+Review the [Event Hub authentication and security model overview](https://docs.microsoft.com/azure/event-hubs/event-hubs-authentication-and-security-model-overview) and put it into practice to ensure only your chat server can talk to the Event Hub.

 ### Optimization considerations

-You can transition blobs stored in Azure Blob Storage to a cooler storage tier (Hot to Cool, Hot to Archive, or Cool to Archive), or delete blobs at the end of their lifecycles to **optimize for performance and cost** using [Azure Blob Storage lifecycle management policy](https://docs.microsoft.com/azure/storage/blobs/storage-lifecycle-management-concepts).
+You can transition blobs stored in Azure Blob Storage to a "cooler" storage tier (Hot to Cool, Hot to Archive, or Cool to Archive), or delete blobs at the end of their lifecycles to **optimize for performance and cost** using [Azure Blob Storage lifecycle management policy](https://docs.microsoft.com/azure/storage/blobs/storage-lifecycle-management-concepts).

 ### Alternatives

-You could consider replacing [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks) with [Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/), the main difference is that Azure Databricks handles spinning up/down clusters for you, while with Azure HDInsight you have to take care of that.
+You could consider replacing [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks) with [Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/).
+The main difference in this scenario is Azure Databricks handles spinning up/down clusters for you, while with Azure HDInsight you have to take care of that yourself

 ## Gathering analytics in a large scale